-From where are you starting in the process of selecting a policy-driven Desk Booking solution?
+Where are you starting in the process of selecting a policy-driven Desk Booking solution?

 You may be starting from scratch or have already implemented a desk booking technology and this may be adequate - but are you getting the most out of it?
 Like when buying a car, don’t be pressured into features you don't need, but make sure you get the ones that are important to you.

-Tactical short term or strategic long-term change to Working Practices
+Tactical short term or strategic long term change to Working Practices

 A tactical viewpoint is where hot desking is only seen as a temporary solution, driven by the current restrictions of Covid, and can be eliminated once the threat of the pandemic has subsided to a point where employees can all come back to the office full time.
 This approach requires a minimum investment in time and budget to get basic technology that will “get you by”.